foundata/guidelines/containerfile-style-guide.md

 | Pull-time trust | [`containers-policy.json`](https://github.com/containers/image/blob/main/docs/containers-policy.json.5.md) | Signature policy enforcement for containers/image consumers | Apache-2.0 |

-All named tool implementations are open source; SLSA is a public specification rather than a tool.
-A hosted service built from open-source software, including Quay.io or Sigstore's public-good infrastructure, is still an external service with its own availability, privacy and usage terms.
-Pinning and distributing a tool may also create license obligations even though its license does not normally apply to the image the tool produces.

 ## When to create a container image<a id="when-to-create-a-container-image"></a>

 [*⇑ Back to TOC ⇑*](#table-of-contents)

-A container image is appropriate when it provides a useful deployment boundary and the application can operate under container runtime constraints.
-It should not be introduced solely to wrap a single portable file if consumers do not use a container runtime.

 **You SHOULD create an image when:**